ShozenD/JOSS-test/paper.md

 ![Left: Heavy Sine signals with Gaussian noise.
 Right: Simultaneously denoised signals.  \label{fig:denoising}](denoising.png)

 ## Feature Extraction
-Users can extract distinguishing features of signals locallized in time and frequency using Local Discriminant Basis (LDB).
-The algorithms extracts subspaces that discriminates different classes of signals.
+Users can extract distinguishing features of signals localized in time and frequency using Local Discriminant Basis (LDB).
+The algorithms extracts the subspaces that most discriminates different classes of signals.

 ```julia
 using Plots, Wavelets, WaveletsExt